 Assumption and impact of assumption Risk Likelihood Financial impact Impact of risk Dividends It is assumed that council will maintain its shareholding in Northland Port Corporation (NZ) Limited.
 It is assumed that the dividend received from this shareholding will be 11.5 cents per share.
 Council is also anticipating an RSHL dividend.
 Council chooses not to maintain its shareholding.
 The actual dividend per share will vary from the assumed amount.
 No dividend return from RSHL.
 Low Low An alternative investment would be sought with an annual return.
 Low A one cent per share movement in the declared Northland Port Corporation (NZ) Limited dividend will have an impact on council's dividend income by \$221,429.
 If actual dividend income is lower than the forecast other funding sources or savings will be considered to offset the difference.
 Investment revenue, including dividends are to be transitioned to the Investment and Growth Reserve over a ten year period.
 If in any one year, the actual investment revenue is less than \$6.7M, council will calculate the amount to be transferred to the Investment and Growth Reserve based on the actual revenue and the stage of phasing.
-Investment property rental income It is assumed the council's investment property portfolio will be tenanted throughout the plan at the current occupancy rates and that rents will be increased at review date by the corresponding CPI change since the previous review as per the table below: Occupancy rates decline and /or rent reviews are less than forecast - resulting in less than forecast rental income.
-Low A 1% reduction in council's investment property rental income equates to \$34,145.
-All rentals are subject to contractual obligations which have varying renewal and review periods.
-The large majority of rental properties have 5, 7 and 21 year rent reviews, and the reviews falling due in 5 Year CPI Change 10.2% any one year will not 7 Year CPI Change 17.9% have an material 10 Year CPI Change 29.4% impact on the annual rental income.
-20 Year CPI Change 56.8% 21 Year CPI Change 59.1% CPI figures are drawn from the Statistics NZ web site and are expressly calculated for the period.
+Investment property rental income It is assumed the council's investment property portfolio will be tenanted throughout the plan at the current occupancy rates and that rents will be increased at review date by the corresponding CPI change since the previous review as per the table below: 5 Year CPI Change 10.2% 7 Year CPI Change 10.2% 10 Year CPI Change 20 Year CPI Change 21 Year CPI Change 56.8% 21 Year CPI Change 59.1% CPI figures are drawn from the Statistics NZ web site and are expressly calculated for the period.
 It is further assumed the disposition of any investment property will have no financial impact as the proceeds will be reinvested in an investment that provides a similar revenue stream.
 Council has assumed the sale of a significant building within the portfolio.
 This has had the result of reducing income on the portfolio by \$412,869.
 The proceeds from this sale have been added to cash investments and the expected interest income calculated and budgeted.
+Occupancy rates decline and /or rent reviews are less than forecast - resulting in less than forecast rental income.
+Low A 1% reduction in council's investment property rental income equates to \$34,145.
+All rentals are subject to contractual obligations which have varying renewal and review periods.
+The large majority of rental properties have 5, 7 and 21 year rent reviews, and the reviews falling due in any one year will not have an material impact on the annual rental income.